10 real-world examples of how telehealth is powering innovative healthcare solutions

 Using telehealth technology for remote monitoring and supervision is allowing dental professionals to care for more patients and increase access to dental care in underserved areas.
 In Minnesota, dental hygienists provide preventive care such as cleanings, X-rays and fluoride treatments at Head Start preschool locations in the community, supervised electronically by dentists at a different location.

 Managing chronic conditions like heart disease, diabetes or asthma requires patient adherence to drug regimens and lifestyle changes, as well as timely intervention in the event of a flare-up or emergency.
 At Nemours/A.I. duPont Hospital for Children in Delaware, parents and kids use a telehealth-based asthma app to access and share their asthma management plan with schools or babysitters, set medication reminders and check air quality in their neighborhood, and in case of a serious asthma attack, the app can dial 911 and provide directions to the nearest hospital.

 University of Delaware Advanced Telehealth Coordinator Program

-The next Advanced Telehealth Coordinator Certificate program takes place May 20-September 4, as a 15-week, self-paced online course.
+The Advanced Telehealth Coordinator Certificate program is currently offered three times a year as a 15-week online course, usually with start dates in February, May and September.
 UD students and UD alumni are eligible for a discount when enrolling in this program.
 Other discounts include a military/veterans discount and a group discount when two or more individuals from one business or organization register for the program.